 SEM, SEO AND THE LIKE

 Anyone with a website will, sooner or later, hear of SEO and SEM.
 Search Engine Optimisation (SEO) and Search Engine Marketing (SEM) are whole professions in and of themselves.
-SEO is fine tuning your website to conform to norms of search engines so as to ensure your web property organically (naturally) shows up in the SERPs (Search Engine Result Pages) of specific search words and phrases of your choice.
+SEO is fine tuning your website to conform to norms of search engines so as to ensure your web property very naturally and organically shows up in the SERPs (Search Engine Result Pages) of specific search words and phrases of your choice.
 SEM is paying for listings on the SERPs of chosen search words and phrases.
-It is print/tv's paid advertising concept, applied to new media.
+It is the same concept as print and tv's paid advertising, only applied to new digital web media.

 The main difference today, between marketing on new media versus traditional media is engagement.
 The nature of 20th century advertising was purely one way broadcasting, while 21st century media advertising is two-way communication that interests, then engages, and finally prompts & facilitates the taking of an action.
 The advertiser needs to remain responsive after delivering their message and the advertisee are no longer passively absorbing messages.